-The faces and chases at Ireland’s oldest horse fair | IrishCentral.com
+The faces and chases at Ireland’s oldest horse fair

 Ballinasloe is one of Europe’s oldest and largest horse fairs, attracting up to 100,000 visitors year after year.
 For Dublin photographer Donal Moloney the “photographic draw of both characters and animals is magnetic.”

-The Horse Fair is held every year in Ballinasloe, the second largest town in County Galway, and is regarded as one of the most important social and economic events of the town's calendar.
+The Horse Fair is held every year in Ballinasloe, the second largest town in County Galway, and is regarded as one of the most important social and economic events on the town's calendar.
 The fair is believed to date back to the 18th century.

-Ballinasloe is steeped in the equestrian traditions and horse and pony-riding, show-jumping and other activities take place throughout the year.
+Ballinasloe is steeped in equestrian traditions and horse and pony-riding, show-jumping and other activities take place throughout the year.

-The Ballinasloe Fair also has a has a long traditional association with the Irish Travelling Community, who regularly congregate there.
+The Ballinasloe Fair also has a long traditional association with the Irish Travelling Community, who regularly congregates there.
 Ballinasloe ranks with the Appleby Horse Fair, in Appleby-in-Westmorland in England, in importance for this community.

 The fair lasts nine days and starts on the first Saturday in October with a parade through the town.
 The festivities over the next week include a beauty contest (where the Queen of the fair is crowned), tug-of-war competitions, dog shows, artistic and cultural events, singing competitions and fairground attractions as well as the titular horse fair.